wfp/editorial-guide/03-content-abbreviationsandacronyms.md

 If a name appears in the text only once, write it in full.

-No acronyms should be used in the executive summaries of Board documents, except for WFP and HIV/AIDS.
+No acronyms should be used in the executive summaries of Executive Board documents, except for WFP and HIV/AIDS.

 Use the form **e-mail(s)**, lowercase (unless the term is the first word in a sentence) with hyphen.